retromcorg/JVillage/README.md

 # JVillage
-An alterative for Towny in Beta 1.7.3
+An alternative for Towny in Beta 1.7.3